Mumble-SRL/MBMessagesSwift/Readme.md

 ![License: MIT](https://img.shields.io/badge/pod-v1.0.2-blue.svg)
 [![CocoaPods](https://img.shields.io/badge/License-Apache%202.0-yellow.svg)](LICENSE)

-# MBMessagesSwiftt
+# MBMessagesSwift

-MBMessagesSwiftt is a plugin libary for [MBurger](https://mburger.cloud), that lets you display in app messages and manage push notifications in your app.
+MBMessagesSwift is a plugin libary for [MBurger](https://mburger.cloud), that lets you display in app messages and manage push notifications in your app.
 The minimum deployment target for the library is iOS 11.0.

 # Installation